inkle/ink/Documentation/WritingWithInk.md

 		- 	Ace of Hearts.
 		- 	King of Spades.
 		- 	2 of Diamonds.
-			'You lose!' crowed the croupier.
+			'You lose this time!' crowed the croupier.
-			-> leave_casino
 	}

 	// Cycle: show each in turn, and then cycle